Abraham Bradley Jr.: Legacy

 After his removal, Bradley made no attempt to defend himself from partisan attack, but he did make several public communications pointing out what were in his view defective actions by the new administration in regards to postal service.
 Bradley became for a time secretary of the Franklin Insurance Company.

 When Abraham Bradley died in his home in Washington, D.C., May 7, 1838, he left eight children, including lawyer Joseph H. Bradley, best known for his successful defense of John Surratt, accused of attempting to assassinate Abraham Lincoln.
 The younger Bradley inherited the Chevy Chase farm and himself had a namesake son, also a Washington, D.C., attorney who assisted the Surratt defense team.

 Bradley's service to the country as assistant postmaster general is regarded as influential.
-Bradley's postal routes and schedules, enforced rigidly over 30 years, gave the Post Office Department a rapid and reliable engine for delivering information across vast distances, instilling in citizens the importance of the connectedness they shared with their distant neighbors.
-The numerous maps Bradley published, while later discarded and redrawn by the new Jackson administration, created in their time a sense of the immensity of American territory.
+Bradley's postal routes and schedules, enforced over 30 years, gave the Post Office Department a rapid and reliable engine for delivering information across vast distances, instilling in citizens the importance of the connectedness they shared with their distant neighbors.
+The numerous maps Bradley published, though later discarded and redrawn by the new Jackson administration, created in their time a sense of the immensity of American territory.